Hang on, books? Who needs books when you’ve got Google?

 - Being patient, taking baby steps: knowing how to build trust and close at the opportune moment

 Predictable Revenue details the outbound process that redefined traditional cold calling and prospecting.
-Pick yourself up a copy of this book (or win one from us!) and learn from these two icons of the sales world.
+Pick yourself up a copy of this book and learn from these two icons of the sales world.

 Why you should read it:

 The sales machine, even at smaller companies, is a highly complex mechanism.
 As sales leader, you are responsible for the seamless operation of dozens of moving parts.
 Predictable Revenue distills even the most intricate concepts that deal with maintaining those parts down to concise, cogent advice without diluting the content or cheapening the message.

 The clear analyses of even the most complex sales processes is what makes this book so approachable for all sales professionals looking to grow revenue.